Jamie Hepburn

 James Douglas Hepburn (born 21 May 1979) is a Scottish politician.
 A member of the Scottish National Party (SNP), he has been Member of the Scottish Parliament (MSP) for Cumbernauld and Kilsyth since 2011, having previously represented the Central Scotland region from 2007 to 2011.

 Hepburn has served in numerous roles within the Scottish Government, first as Minister for Sport, Health Improvement and Mental Health from 2014 to 2016, then as Minister for Employability and Training from 2016 to 2018, as Minister for Business, Fair Work and Skills from 2018 to 2021, and then as Minister for Independence from 2023 to 2024.
-Most recently, Hepburn served as the Minister for Parliamentary Business between May 2024 and September 2025.
+Most recently, Hepburn served as the Minister for Parliamentary Business & Veterans (Note: The post was titled Minister for Parliamentary Business from 2024 to 2025) between May 2024 and September 2025 and returned to the role after the 2026 Scottish Parliament election.

 Early life

 Born in Glasgow, Hepburn was educated at Hyndland Secondary School and graduated from the University of Glasgow with a Politics and History degree.
 Whilst a student, Hepburn ran the unsuccessful campaign for Alasdair Gray to become the Rector of the University of Glasgow and was the Senior Vice-President at the Glasgow University Students' Representative Council, a post once held by his SNP Parliamentary colleague Alasdair Allan.